Physics-Informed Neural Networks for Nonlinear Output Regulation: VERTICAL LANDING OF A HELICOPTER

 The regulation goal is to track the error

 which corresponds to keeping the helicopter motion on a steady state submanifold parametrized by the mappings

 and rendered invariant through the steady state control laws

-Following the derivation in~\cite{isidori2001computation}, we set the steady state roll dynamics to \(\pi_\phi(w)\equiv 0\), reducing the problem to determining \(\pi_\theta(w)\), \(\pi_\psi(w)\), and the control mapping \(c_b(w)\).
-Using the kinematic relations~\eqref{eq:rpy} and \eqref{eq:rot}, one obtains the steady state relationship between the pitch and yaw angles and the body angular velocity \(w^b=[w_1^b, w_2^b, w_3^b]^T\):
+Following the derivation in~\cite{isidori2001computation}, we set the steady state roll dynamics to \(\pi_\psi(w)\equiv 0\), reducing the problem to determining \(\pi_\theta(w)\), \(\pi_\psi(w)\), and the control mapping \(c_b(w)\).
+By expressing the torques \(\boldsymbol\tau^b\) in terms of the control inputs, one obtains the steady state relationships